-There are many different styles, designs and colours of original African print fabric (known as ‘ankara’ in West Africa and ‘kitenge’ in East Africa) depending on the country of origin.
-Ghanaian fabrics, for example, are usually brighter in colour than the Nigerian African wax print fabric, which tend to use darker tones.Browse Our Range of African Wax Print Fabric
+There are many different styles, designs, and colors of original African print fabric (known as ‘Ankara’ in West Africa and ‘kitenge’ in East Africa) depending on the country of origin.
+Ghanaian fabrics, for example, are usually brighter in color than the Nigerian African wax print fabric, which tends to use darker tones.Browse Our Range of African Wax Print Fabric

-In Ghana, people wear traditional red, black and white printed fabric for funerals.
+In Ghana, people wear traditional red, black, and white printed fabric for funerals.
 Close relatives usually wear red cloth and white is worn if the person was an elder.
-Traditional handwoven kente fabrics are often worn at special occasions such as weddings.
+Traditional handwoven kente fabrics are often worn on special occasions such as weddings.

 Shelves in an African wax print fabric shop

-Continue reading to learn more about the hidden meanings behind the different colourful designs.
+Continue reading to learn more about the hidden meanings behind the different colorful designs.

 Find out more about the history of African print fabric.

-Certain colours and designs can reflect local traditions, customs and symbols such as marriage.
+Certain colors and designs can reflect local traditions, customs, and symbols such as marriage.
 Some women use the fabrics as a non-verbal way of communication.
 There are plenty of different styles of African print fabric to explore!